osslab-pku/gfi-bot/README.md

 python -m gfibot.check_tokens
 ```

+We provide scripts for building docker images in the `production/` folder.
+You can choose to build docker images to quickly setup MongoDB and backend by following the README there.

 ### Dataset Preparation

 Next, run the following script to collect historical data for the interested projects.
 This can take some time (up to days) to finish for the first run, but can perform quick incremental update on an existing database.
 This script should be done periodically (e.g., as a scheduled background task) to ensure that the MongoDB database reflect the latest state in the specified repositories.